Unidirectionality hypothesis

 In linguistics, the unidirectionality hypothesis proposes that grammaticalisation works in a single direction.
 That is, pronouns and prepositions may fuse with verbs or nouns to create new inflectional systems, but inflectional endings do not break off to create new pronouns or prepositions.
 The hypothesis is not universally applicable, with some rare counterexamples appearing in unusual circumstances.

 The unidirectionality hypothesis does not claim that linguistic change will occur in any particular instance, only that if it does occur, it will be in the direction of lexical word to grammatical word and not the other way around.
 It should not be confused with a denial of lexicalisation, which is more general addition of a word to the lexicon of a language, whether or not that word is derived from an inflectional affix.

-A counter-example

-One counter-example is the evolution of a new pronoun for "we" out of verbal conjugations in northern dialects of Irish Gaelic.
-It's as if Spanish hablamos (we speak) were reanalyzed as habla mos, with mos becoming a new pronoun "we" that replaced the existing pronoun nosotros.
-In Irish this required a rather special set of circumstances.